Rize00/PenDrive-Password-Manager/README.md

 </p>

+Tired of saving passwords online?
+Tired of headaches with passwords written on a piece of paper?
+Try this...
-Just a USB stick and a key, for all the password you want to store.
-No one will know it, just because is all crypted and because is hidden!
-Also you can store a set of password with one key and other sets of password with other keys.
+With just a USB stick as a key, you can store all the password you want.
+Thanks to the encryption and hidden feature no one will know!
+Also you can store different sets of passwords with different keys

-For find a password, just search with the key in the box entry and (if you write it correct), you can select for copy or BACKSPACE for delete.
+To find your passwords, just use the search bar and then insert the key in the entry box, then you can copy (select it) or delete it (BACKSPACE).

-Stay in relax, stay safe... but watch out the key!
-If you lost it, you can't recover it and I can't recover it (the same application also).
-You lose all the password inside associated with the key you lose.
-You can try to re-insert a password with an other key, or format the USB stick.
+Stay safe and relaxed... but be careful!
+If you lose the key you can't recover it and I can't recover it.
+You lose all the password associated with the key you lost.
+You can try to re-insert a password with another key, or format the USB stick.

-Language supported V0.1: English, Italian

-Note: The language will change according to OS language

-Programming language: Python

-Crypting method: AES
+Languages supported: english, italian (based on OS language) Crypting Method: AES
+Version: 0.1.1
+Tried on: Ubuntu 25.10

 <p align=center>